 Payments (e.g. interests, royalties, payments for services) made to an NCST person or entity are, as a general rule, not tax deductible.
 In addition, it is not possible to offset WHT in France with any foreign WHT borne by the entity located in an NCST.

 Moreover, concerning shareholders (individuals and companies) located in an NCST, a tax amounting to 75% is levied on capital gains derived from the disposal of shares in French companies, whatever the level of shareholding.

-General Anti-Abuse Rule (GAAR)
+Specific Anti-Abuse Rule (SAAR)

 A SAAR provides that the French WHT exemption does not apply to an arrangement or series of arrangements when the following two conditions are met: